-The full and prompt performance and observance by the Issuer of all its obligations under the 2014, 2015 and 2021 note purchase agreements, the revolving syndicated loan facility, the term loan facility and the bridge loan facility agreement is unconditionally guaranteed by the Guarantor as parent guarantor pursuant to the terms and conditions provided for under the respective agreements.
+The full and prompt performance and observance by the Issuer of all its obligations under the 2014, 2015 and 2021 note purchase agreements, the revolving syndicated loan facility and the term loan facility is unconditionally guaranteed by the Guarantor as parent guarantor pursuant to the terms and conditions provided for under the respective agreements.

-As of June 30, 2024 (and taking into account the 1- and 2-year available extensions under its facility agreements), the debt maturity profile of its financings is as set out below (with an average loan maturity of 3.7 years):
+As of December 31, 2024 (and taking into account the 1-year available extension under its facility agreement), the debt maturity profile of its financings is as set out below (with an average loan maturity of 5.4 years):

-6 MANAGEMENT AND CORPORATE GOVERNANCE
+6. MANAGEMENT AND CORPORATE GOVERNANCE